Additional Installation Information

 Step 10

-Turn on the virtual machine.
+Turn on your virtual machine.

 Automatic installation starts in 150 seconds.